Mute R. Kelly: Protests

 The Mute R. Kelly movement impact sparked many actions after being founded.
-The movement has seen a number of public protests in Chicago, Atlanta, Memphis, New York City, North Carolina, and more.
+The movement saw a number of public protests in Chicago, Atlanta, Memphis, New York City, North Carolina, and more.
 Despite the protests, in some cities, Kelly still performed.

-However, Kelly's scheduled performance was cancelled at the "Pre-Mother's Day Love Jam" at The University of Illinois at Chicago on May 5, 2018.
+However, Kelly's scheduled performance was cancelled at the "Pre-Mother's Day Love Jam" at the University of Illinois at Chicago on May 5, 2018.
 A women's group at the university created a petition that secured 1300 signatures.
-Kelly, then posted a video on Twitter stated: "First of all, I want to apologize to all of my fans in Chicago, and basically all around the world wherever I'm performing at and they cancelled me," he then went on to say, "I don't know why they cancelled the show.
+Kelly then posted a video on Twitter stating: "First of all, I want to apologize to all of my fans in Chicago, and basically all around the world wherever I'm performing at and they cancelled me."
+He then went on to say, "I don't know why they cancelled the show.
 I never heard of a show being cancelled because of rumors, but I guess there's a first time for everything.
 So, I apologize to you guys and in the meantime, I'm going to try to get to the bottom line of it, you know, as far as my lawyers are concerned, and see exactly what happened and why I was cancelled."

 Celebrity attention

-The movement has sparked some celebrity attention.
-Some of R. Kelly's music collaborations received backlash and have been removed from streaming services as the Surviving R. Kelly documentary series aired on Lifetime in January 2019 and the #MuteRKelly movement has grown.
-Artists such as Lady Gaga, Celine Dion and The Pussycat Dolls have apologised and taken down their respective collaborations with Kelly from streaming services.
-Despite this, Kelly has managed to later work with Bryson Tiller, Chance the Rapper, Justin Bieber, Erykah Badu and Mary J. Blige.
+The movement sparked some celebrity attention.
+Some of R. Kelly's music collaborations received backlash and were removed from streaming services as the Surviving R. Kelly documentary series aired on Lifetime in January 2019 and the #MuteRKelly movement grew.
+Artists such as Lady Gaga, Celine Dion and the Pussycat Dolls apologized and took down their respective collaborations with Kelly from streaming services.
+Despite this, Kelly later worked with Bryson Tiller, Chance the Rapper, Justin Bieber, Erykah Badu and Mary J. Blige.

 The Time's Up movement released an open letter calling out Apple, Spotify, Ticketmaster, Sony Music and other companies to end their financial relationship with R. Kelly.

-The campaign has been cited and addressed online by celebrities including Ava DuVernay, Lena Waithe, Lupita Nyong'o, Ne-Yo, and Tarana Burke.
+The campaign was cited and addressed online by celebrities including Ava DuVernay, Lena Waithe, Lupita Nyong'o, Ne-Yo, and Tarana Burke.

+Deplatforming from social media and loss of record contract

-YouTube removed his 2 channels RKellyVevo and RKellyTV.
+Following the airing of the first season of Surviving R. Kelly, RCA Records terminated their long-running contract with him.
+Following his conviction, YouTube removed his two channels RKellyVevo and RKellyTV.